Handbook

 These and other academic requirements can be found in the School of Graduate Studies Academic Policies.

 Each new student is assigned an advisor upon acceptance into the program.
-The student should meet with the advisor as needed to assist with course scheduling, thesis, internship planning, etc. Advisors can be changed upon the student’s request, and upon agreement of the potential new advisor.
-To change advisors, an Update My People Form located on the Graduate Studies website.
+The student should meet with the advisor as needed to assist with course scheduling, thesis work, and internship planning, etc. Advisors can be changed upon the student’s request, and upon agreement of the potential new advisor.
+To change advisors, use the Update My People Form located on the Graduate Studies website.

 The MS in ABA does not require that students earn BCBA supervision hours as part of their practical experiences.
-BCBA supervision is the sole responsibility of the student.
+If students are interested in earning BCBA supervision hours while completing their practicum and internship experiences, they should work closely with their internship site supervisor to ensure their experience meets the BCBA Supervised Fieldwork requirements.

 We strongly encourage students to plan their courses and supervised fieldwork hours strategically to be able to sit for the BACB certification exam as soon as possible after graduation.
 If the BACB alters their coursework requirements or task list in the future, we cannot guarantee that courses taken under this rubric will meet the new requirements and students may be required by the BACB to complete additional coursework to fulfill new certification standards.